Frames, their relatives and reproducing kernel Hilbert spaces: Reproducing pairs and RKHSs

 \section{Reproducing pairs and RKHSs}

-The absence of frame bounds causes problems in the analysis of the ranges of $C_\Psi$ and $C_\Phi$ of a reproducing pair $(\Psi,\Phi)$.
-On the one hand, without the upper frame bound it is no longer guaranteed that $\ran C_\Psi$ is a subspace of $L^2(X,\mu)$.
-The lower frame inequality, on the other hand, ensured that $\ran C_\Psi$ is a RKHS.
-A construction of two mutually dual Hilbert spaces intrinsically generated by the pair $(\Psi,\Phi)$ is presented in \cite{ansptr15}.
-Let us first recall some of these results before we explain how reproducing kernel Hilbert spaces come into play.
+The absence of frame bounds causes trouble analyzing $\ran C_\Psi$ and $\ran C_\Phi$ of a reproducing pair $(\Psi,\Phi)$.
+Without an upper frame bound it is no longer guaranteed that $\ran C_\Psi$ is a subspace of $L^2(X,\mu)$.
+The lower frame inequality, on the other hand, ensures that $\ran C_\Psi$ is a RKHS.
+In \cite{ansptr15}, a construction of two mutually dual Hilbert spaces that are intrinsically generated by the pair $(\Psi,\Phi)$ is given.
+Let us first recall some of the results before explaining how RKHS enter the picture.